Trophy Fish (hover over the pictures to see their location)

 Here's a 2 pounder caught by my friend's son on a kids rig

 This 150 acre pond has lunkers.
-Shore fishing is great here, although I found a used needle once.
-Still working on marking more good spots as I haven't fished here extensively yet.
+Shore fishing is very good here, although I found a used needle once.
 Between the boat ramp and pump house is a bridge where I'm told very large fish often swim near early in the morning around 6am.
 I'm also told fishing at dusk is productive, especially using top water baits.
 Carp congregate near the south side pump house.
 Electric motors are allowed.
 Public parking is on Dudley Road, and boat ramp only parking is located at 42.288091, -71.430187.
 Topographical map.

-This is where I go if I want to catch big fish.
-I recommend a small bass boat/canoe/kayak, but there are some shore fishing spots around the lake too.
-Public parking and a boat ramp is located at 42.241651,-71.573144 with some parking on the south end at 42.213357,-71.580905.
-Haven't fished most of the north side of the lake yet.
-There is a 'no wake' rule in effect.
+There are big fish here.
+The lake averages between 5 to 10 feet deep.
+I recommend a boat, but there are some shore fishing spots around the lake too.
+Parking for the boat ramp is located at 42.241651,-71.573144 with some parking on the south end at 42.213357,-71.580905.
+There is a 12 MPH speed limit in effect which no one obeys.
 575 acres.
+A 6 plus mile public walking path circles the lake.
 Topographical map.
+Trail map.

-This is my favorite place to go.
+This is one of my favorite place to go.
 It is a beautiful area, and a very nice lake to spend time at.
 There is a rope swing on the island, a huge dam to fish and jump off of, and 4 beaches to stop at.
-You can shore fish at various spots along the 3 mile path that goes around the whole lake.
-There is public parking and a boat ramp for a small bass boat/canoe/kayak at 42.232249,-71.468725.
-There is a 12hp motor limit.
+You can shore fish at various spots along the public 3 mile walking path that goes around the entire lake.
+There is public parking and a boat ramp for small boats at 42.232249,-71.468725.
+There is a 12 HP motor limit.
 155 acres.
 Topographical map.
+Trail map.

-You can shore fish some areas but it is weedy, or use a small bass boat/canoe/kayak.
-There is street parking and the boat ramp is at 42.135447,-71.544046.
+You can shore fish some areas but it is quite weedy so I prefer a canoe.
+There is street parking on Hopedale Street, and the boat ramp is at 42.135447,-71.544046.
 There is a 10hp motor limit.
 Good for bass and pickerel.
 There are usually a lot of pre-drilled ice fishing holes.
 95 acres.
 Topographical map.

 This pond was extremely secluded until 2012.
-Unfortunately Weston Nurseries sold this farm land to developers and they started building within a few hundred feet of this location shortly thereafter.
+Unfortunately it may not be a secret farm pond any longer.
+Weston Nurseries sold the farm land to developers and they started building within a few hundred feet of this location shortly thereafter.
 I call this place the 'Testbed' because as of 2012 if you don't catch a fish with a lure here it's stinkbait, throw it away.
-In a canoe/kayak I'll literally throw on 10 different lures and catch 10 fish.
-I have brought friends here in my canoe, who have never caught a fish before, and caught 20 bass in 4 hours, each!
+In a canoe I'll throw on 10 different lures and catch 10 fish.
+I have brought friends here in my canoe, who have never caught a fish before, and we caught 20 bass in 4 hours, each!
 I have never caught anything bigger than 1.75 pounds here.
-You can shore fish, or bring a canoe/kayak.
-It can sometimes be muddy around the pond so beware, you may even have to park nearby the pond
+You can shore fish or bring a canoe.
+It can sometimes be muddy around the pond so beware.
+Park

 This Massachusetts Audobon property allows fishing because of the Great Pond Law.
 It is isolated and therefore has very low fishing pressure.
 The bite is active here, but not nearly as much for bass as it is for pickerel, and some are quite large.
 So don't go here unless you like catching pickerel.
 The southwest corner seems infested with them.
 Cast around pads with a Super Fluke or a Swim Senko, and use 1 foot of Seagar